A New Randomized Primal-Dual Algorithm for Convex Optimization with Optimal Last Iterate Rates: Numerical Experiments

 \beforesec

-\section{Numerical experiments}
+\section{Numerical Experiments}

-\aftersec Our first aim is to verify the theoretical convergence rates of Algorithm~\ref{alg:A1_main} and \ref{alg:A2} under different parameter update rules.
-Then, we compare our methods with two other candidates: SPDHG \cite{chambolle2017stochastic} and PDHG \cite{Chambolle2011} on two well-studied machine learning examples.
-We implement our methods in Python, and adapt the code of SPDHG and PDHG from \url{https://github.com/mehrhardt/spdhg}.
+\aftersec In this section, we provide two numerical examples to verify our theoretical results and compare Algorithm~\ref{alg:A1_main} with some recent existing methods.
+Our first aim is to verify the theoretical convergence rates of Algorithm~\ref{alg:A1_main} stated in Theorems~\ref{th:convergence_rate} and \ref{th:convergence_rate2}.
+Then, we compare Algorithm~\ref{alg:A1_main} with two other candidates: SPDHG \citep{chambolle2017stochastic} and PDHG \citep{Chambolle2011} on two common examples.
+Note that both Algorithm \ref{alg:A1_main} and SPDHG essentially have the same per-iteration complexity and convergence rates, but the last-iterate vs. ergodic.

+We implement our methods in Python and adapt the code of SPDHG and PDHG from \url{https://github.com/mehrhardt/spdhg}.
 Our experiments were run on a Linux desktop with 3.6GHz Intel Core i7-7700 and 16Gb memory.

+\textbf{Parameter selection strategies.} For Algorithm~\ref{alg:A1_main}, we search the initial value $\rho_0$ in the range $[1/\norms{K}, 0.1]$ for each dataset, and other parameters are updated by exactly following the update rules in Theorem~\ref{th:convergence_rate} and Theorem~\ref{th:convergence_rate2}, respectively without any tuning.
+For PDHG and SPDHG, we finely tune their step-sizes $\tau$ and $\sigma$ in the range $[1/\norms{K}, 0.1]$.
+We also tune the extrapolation parameter $\theta$ in the range $[1, d]$ for each dataset, where $d$ is the number of rows of matrix $K$.
+We pick the best values of the parameters after tuning for each algorithm to perform our experiments.
+By default, the number of block-coordinates is chosen as $n= 32$ in all algorithms.
+However, we also use other choices to examine the performance of Algorithm~\ref{alg:A1_main}.